top of page

 In business, we match productivity with rapidity.
 The real meaning of productivity is a measure of how efficiently a person completes a task.
 By being more productive, individuals can complete their work efficiently, tackle jobs quicker, enjoy more free time, and feel less stressed.

-I remember when a client that was in trouble called me.
-He told me his employee overtime was out of control and he needed to figure out how to reduce the overtime expense.
+I remember when a client who was in trouble called me.
+He told me his employee overtime was out of control, and he needed to figure out how to reduce the expense.

 Reduce the fleet?
 Limit overtime to 10 hours per week?
 Either of those solutions meant missing a lot of deliveries.
-He was asking for help, and I was going to give it to him!
+He was asking for help, and I would give it to him!

 Now, let me provide a little background.